alsenet-labs/merklizer/README.md

 transactions.
 Then you will be able to sign and send the transactions using your preferred wallet(s), and to enter the resulting transaction id(s) in order to complete the process and prepare the proofs.

+## Optional features that can be enabled in webapp/config.json:

+**config.generate_qrcode**:
+Generate a QRCode for every proof json.

+**config.include_associated_text_files_in_proof**:
+When for each file there is a .txt file associated, the text file content is added to the first file's json.
+Thus a description can be displayed when validating the file with the json (or the QRCode alone), and its hash is part of the proof.
+No separate json proof is generated for the text file.

+**config.include_standalone_text_files_in_proof**:
+When the file to be anchored is a text file, its content is added to the json.

 ## Quickstart
 Before all you must have the latest Android SDK (ideally installed via